legendary-bro/Better-Pokecord/README.md

 ### 0.2 Requirements

+You will need the desktop application.
+I'll work on support for web browser users but to be honest its not a priority for me at the moment.

 I've included a compiled .exe of the script itself but it will not run on 32-bit systems.
 If you do not want to use the compiled .exe version then you will need [AutoHotKey](https://www.autohotkey.com/) to use the .ahk file instead.
 AutoHotKey is free, and is not a large download.
 Both the .ahk and the .exe do the same exact thing in terms of functionality, it is merely a matter of convenience as to which one you would like to use.

 You *may* need to run as admin.
 Im only aware of two situations where this had to be done but I'm still gonna leave the information here just in case its needed.